 Courses Recently Taught

 This course is a hands-on exploration of the anatomy of vertebrates.
-Students will learn to identify major components of all of the primary vertebrate organ systems (integument, skeleton, muscle, cardiovascular, respiratory, gastrointestinal, urogenital and nervous).
-To understand patterns of vertebrate evolution, we will examine and compare specimens from all major vertebrate groups, including mammals, birds, cartilaginous fishes, ray-finned fishes, amphibians and non-avian reptiles, including extinct organisms.
-We will also perform experiments in biomechanics to understand how vertebrate form shapes function and movement.
+Students learn to identify major components of all of the primary vertebrate organ systems (integument, skeleton, muscle, cardiovascular, respiratory, gastrointestinal, urogenital and nervous).
+To understand patterns of vertebrate evolution, we examine and compare specimens from all major vertebrate groups, including mammals, birds, cartilaginous fishes, ray-finned fishes, amphibians and non-avian reptiles, including extinct organisms.
+We also perform experiments in biomechanics to understand how vertebrate form shapes function and movement.
 Dissections are required.
-Students will be tested via practical quizzes and exams.
+Students are tested via practical quizzes and exams.
 This counts toward the upper-level laboratory requirement.
 Prerequisite: BIOL 116 and concurrent enrollment in BIOL 247.
 Generally offered every year.

 This combined discussion and laboratory course aims to develop abilities for asking sound research questions, designing reasonable scientific approaches to answer such questions, and performing experiments to test both the design and the question.
 We consider how to assess difficulties and limitations in experimental strategies due to design, equipment, organism selected and so on.
 The course provides a detailed understanding of selected modern research equipment.
 Students select their own research problems in consultation with one or more biology faculty members.
-This course is designed both for those who plan to undertake honors research in their senior year and for those who are not doing honors but want practical research experience.
+This course is designed both for those who plan to undertake honors research in their senior year and for those who are not pursuing honors but want practical research experience.
 A student can begin the course in either semester.
 If a year of credit is earned, it may be applied toward one laboratory requirement for the major in biology.
 This course is repeatable for credit.
 Prerequisite: BIOL 109Y–110Y and 116 and permission of instructor.

 In this capstone seminar, students explore current research topics in biology by writing a mini-review on a topic of their choice.
-In doing so, students analyze and integrate information from research articles they connect specific studies to broader biological questions and propose future work that refines and extends prior studies.
+In doing so, students analyze and integrate information from research articles that connect specific studies to broader biological questions and propose future work that refines and extends prior studies.
 Students communicate their insights in both oral and written formats.
 Assignments include short essays, student presentations, a general-audience piece and peer review.
 This course counts toward the upper-level lecture course requirement for the biology major.
-Prerequisite: senior standing and biology or molecular biology major.
+Senior standing and biology or molecular biology major.